johndunstan/boom-bubble-mobile/README.md

 # Boom Bubble 💥🧼

-The app lists a series of X items and allows a user to mark them as complete.
+Boom Bubble is a mobile app that lists a series of X items and allows a user to mark them as complete.

+## Back Story & Motivation

 The general idea is to have a simple app to track how many times something was completed.
 The idea came from wanting a simple way to track things in my life.
 My original prototype was a piece of paper with circles drawn on it representing each Saturday workshop of NuCamp.
 After class on Saturdays my son marks off a circle so we know how many more Saturday mornings we have to go.
 (See wireframes for a picture of it.)